VenkatMastercoder/auth-microservice/README.md

 # SaaS Backend Template

-This is a template for a SaaS (Software as a Service) backend project built with Node.js, Express, Docker, Docker Compose, NGINX, Jenkins, Sentry, Prisma ORM, Redis and Swagger.
-It follows an MVC architecture with a service-oriented design.
+This is a template for a SaaS (Software as a Service) backend project built with Node.js, Express, Docker, Docker Compose, NGINX, Jenkins, Sentry, Prisma ORM, Zod, Redis, Swagger.
+It follows a microservices architecture with an MVC design and service-oriented principles.

 ## Authors